Abbreviated tutorial

 A few directories are required for most operations.

 • species_resources: Contains information about the genome you targeted MIPs against.
-Bound internally to /opt/species_resources.
 Includes:

 • fasta file: Genome reference sequence in fasta format.